OCB7D2D/OcbElectricityOverhaul/README.md

 ## Changelog

+### Version 0.7.3

+- Improve BepInEx installation (now mod-name agnostic)
+- Added install/uninstall batch files for manual use

-### Version 0.7.1
+### Version 0.7.2

-- Fix issue with Harmony patches across two classes (move into one) Registered Harmony Hooks were called twice with this broken approach
+- Fix issue with Harmony patches across two classes (move into one)
+  Registered Harmony Hooks were called twice with this broken approach

 ### Version 0.7.1